 The Schiehallion Fund Limited (the 'Company') is a non-cellular investment company limited by shares, registered and incorporated in Guernsey under the Companies (Guernsey) Law, 2008 (the 'Companies Law') on 4 January 2019, with registration number 65915.
 The Company is a registered closed-ended investment scheme registered pursuant to the Protection of Investors (Bailiwick of Guernsey) Law, 1987 as amended, and the Registered Collective Investment Scheme Rules, 2018 issued by the Guernsey Financial Services Commission ('GFSC').
+The Company is listed on the Specialist Fund Segment of the Main Market of the London Stock Exchange.

 The Company has a fixed share capital, although subject to shareholder approval, it may purchase its own shares or issue shares.
-These authorities were granted by way of special resolutions dated 15 March 2019.
-The authority to purchase shares expires at the end of the Company's first Annual General Meeting and the Directors are seeking to renew this authority at the Annual General Meeting on 19 May 2020.
-The authority to issue shares will expire at the end of the period concluding immediately prior to the Annual General Meeting of the Company to be held in 2024.
+The authority to purchase shares expires at the end of the Company's Annual General Meeting and the Directors are seeking to renew this authority at the Annual General Meeting on 6 May 2021.
+The authority to issue shares will expire at the end of the period concluding immediately prior to the Annual General Meeting of the Company to be held in 2024 (or, if earlier, five years from 15 March 2019, the date the special resolution was passed).
 The price of the Company's shares is determined, like other listed shares, by supply and demand.